thedevd/interview-experience/hcl/README.md

 * Can we use spark for real time, and if not then what technology we can use?
 (I explained micro-batch processing of spark and then told nowdays we have kafka stream for real-time).
 * Why looking for change specially in HCL?
 * Salary expectation?
-* What do you think of your retension period in HCL?
+* What do you think of your retention period in HCL?